Go / No-Go supplier decision planning before china factory visit

 4. Execution Risk

-Will the project remain under control after the visit?
+Will the project remain under control after supplier selection?

 Define in advance: